Bat Out of Hell: Release and promotion

 The album has been released in various formats, including a Super Audio CD version, a 25th anniversary edition (2001 – Epic/Legacy #62171) with two bonus tracks ("Great Boléros of Fire (live intro)" [3:54] and "Bat Out of Hell (live)" [11:10], and a "Bat Out of Hell: Re-Vamped" release (1991) containing the bonus song "Dead Ringer for Love".
 A new hybrid SACD version was released in late 2016 by Analog Spark, an audiophile imprint of the Razor & Tie label, mastered from the original tapes by Ryan Smith at Sterling Sound.

 Reception

-The album was not an immediate hit in the U.S. Reviews were initially mixed, but have since become much more positive.
+The album was not an immediate hit in the United States.
+Reviews were initially mixed, but have since become much more positive.
 On release, Dave Marsh's review in Rolling Stone called the songs "swell, but... entirely mannered and derivative" and noted that the arrangements "aren't bad", and commended the musicians.
 He concluded by noting that the "principals have some growing to do."